 Overall Plan for Revitalization

-If an overall plan for the revitalization of brownfield sites within the target area already exists, identify the overall plan for revitalization(s) and indicate if the plan(s) includes a feasible site reuse strategy for at least one of the priority site(s) to be addressed under the grant.
-Discuss how the proposed Multipurpose Grant activities align with that plan(s).
-Discuss how the plan(s) aligns with and supports the local government’s broader land use and revitalization plans or related community priorities.
+If an overall plan for the revitalization of brownfield sites within the target area already exists, identify the overall plan for revitalization and indicate if it includes a feasible site reuse strategy for at least one priority site.
+Discuss how the proposed grant activities align with that plan.
+Discuss how the plan aligns with and advances the local government’s land use and revitalization plans or related community priorities.

-If an overall plan for revitalization of brownfield sites within the target area does not exist, describe how the activities performed using Multipurpose Grant funds will result in an overall plan for revitalization of brownfield sites, including a feasible site reuse strategy for a priority site(s) addressed under the grant.
-Discuss how your brownfields revitalization plan(s) will align with and support the local government’s broader land use and revitalization plans or related community priorities.
+If an overall plan for revitalization of brownfield sites within the target area does not exist, describe how the proposed grant activities will result in an overall plan for revitalization of brownfield sites, including a feasible site reuse strategy for a priority site(s).
+Discuss how your brownfields revitalization plan will align with and advance the local government’s land use and revitalization plans or related community priorities.

 Outcomes and Benefits of Overall Plan for Revitalization

-Describe the potential of the overall plan for revitalization to stimulate economic development in the target area upon completion of the cleanup of the priority site(s), and/or how the grant will facilitate the creation of, preservation of, or addition to a park, a greenway, undeveloped property, recreational property, or other property used for nonprofit purposes in the target area.
+Describe the potential for the overall plan for revitalization to stimulate economic development in the target area post-cleanup of the priority site(s), and/or may facilitate the creation of, preservation of, or addition to a park, a greenway, undeveloped property, recreational property, or other property used for nonprofit purposes in the target area.

-Describe how the proposed project will improve local climate adaptation/mitigation capacity and resilience to protect residents and community investments.
-(Climate adaptation/mitigation is defined in Section I.F.)
+Describe how the proposed project will improve local resilience to the impacts of extreme weather events and natural disasters.

 If applicable, describe how the reuse of the priority site(s) will facilitate renewable energy from wind, solar, or geothermal energy; or will incorporate energy efficiency measures.
-(For more information on energy efficiency measures, please refer to the FY24 FAQs and Renewable Energy or Energy-Efficient Approaches in Brownfields Redevelopment Fact Sheet.)
+(For more information on energy efficiency measures, please refer to the FY26 FAQs and Renewable Energy or Energy-Efficient Approaches in Brownfields Redevelopment Fact Sheet.)